Novel Technologies for Protein Analysis

 05/01/2018 to 04/30/2023

-The major goals of this project are to focus on the development of novel technologies for proteomics and biological mass spectrometry.
-The work involves five interrelated areas: proteoform identification and quantification, identification and quantification of proteins that interact with specific RNA transcripts, detection of fusion peptides, new strategies for the identification and localization of post-translational modifications, and sample-specific proteomic databases.
+The goal of this project is the development of novel technologies for proteomics and biological mass spectrometry.
+The work includesfive interrelated areas: proteoform identification and quantification, identification and quantification of proteins that interact with specific RNA transcripts, detection and identification of fusion peptides, new strategies for the identification and localization of post-translational modifications, and sample-specific proteomic databases.

 Novel NeuCode Tagging Reagents for Identification and Quantification of Intact Proteoforms in Cancer Tissues

 The goal of this project is to make possible the identification and quantification of intact proteoforms in clinically relevant cancer tissue samples.
 This will both open a new realm of potential cancer biomarkers for early cancer detection and provide critical new information on the precise molecular forms of proteins present in cancer tissues.
 This information is essential to understanding, and eventually treating, cancer.

 The Role of Sorcs1 and Sortilin in Diabetes Susceptibility

 07/15/2015 to 06/30/2020